Thursday, April 8, 2010

 Tales: Felix's Birth Story- It Never Occurred To Me

-I was just 20 years old when I got pregnant with Felix, the same age he is now.
+I was just 20 years old when I got pregnant with Felix, the same age he is as I write this.
 Everything is so different when you're 20.
 I turned 21 when I was 4 months pregnant, right around the same time I performed with the ballet company I was dancing with at the time.
 It never occurred to me to even think about not performing.

-Also around this time I started a new job at a maternity/baby clothes store at the mall.
-The first day at work I passed out in the bathroom probably due to low blood sugar.
-I didn't think to mention it to my new boss.
+Also, around this time, I started a new job at a maternity/baby clothes store at the mall.
+The first day at work I passed out in the bathroom.
+I didn't think to mention it to my new boss, I just got had some ginger ale and crackers and kept working.
 I didn't want her to think I couldn't do the job.
 Within a short period of time, I got promoted to an hourly manager.

 As my "due date" approached I continued to work and dance.
 We were rehearsing for Nutcracker that September and I had just had a long rehearsal on the Saturday before my due date.
 That Monday, the day before I was "due", I was in a manager's meeting when I started to feel weird.
 I was having hot and cold flashes.
 I didn't think to say anything or leave the meeting.
 The other managers noticed something was going on but must have been in denial as much as I was.